Flashtekuk/Public/LB/scripts/README.md

 cipherscan.sh - Bash script to check which ciphers are available on a target system using both available versions of openssl on a Loadbalancer.org appliance.

+cleanup.sh - Bash script to clear as much disk space as possible on a Loadbalancer.org appliance

 garp-my-fips.sh - Bash script to GARP all floating IP addresses on active appliance.

 haproxy-nossl.sh - Bash script to remove the 'server-cipher' lines from haproxy.cfg for v8.9.1.